superkonsti/helloworld/README.md

 Hello Earthlings,

-I am currently in the  process to become one of your kind.
+I am currently in the  process of becoming one of your kind.

 Cheerio